Nissan SR20DET

 The SR20DET is a 1998 cc straight-four four-stroke gasoline engine that is part of the SR family of engines from Nissan, produced from 1989 to 2002.
 It is a turbocharged version of the SR20DE engine.

-Both the SR20DE and SR20DET engines replaced the outgoing CA18DE and CA18DET engines from the preceding CA family of engines, which no longer met Japanese emissions standards and were too expensive to manufacture (due to its cast-iron block).
+The SR20DE and SR20DET replaced the outgoing CA18DE and CA18DET from the preceding CA family of engines, which no longer met Japanese emissions standards and were too expensive to manufacture (due to its cast-iron block).
 The SR20DET was Nissan's popular four-cylinder turbocharged engine fitted into a wide variety of cars, most notably the S13-chassis Silvia and 180SX, as well as the Pulsar GTI-R and Bluebird.
 The previous CA18DET engine originally powered the Silvia and 180SX from the S12-chassis and prior, including the early S13-chassis models.

 The SR20DET is a popular choice for an engine swap in several cars, most notably the 240SX sold in the United States and Canada.
 These were fitted with the SOHC KA24E for earlier models and the DOHC KA24DE for later models, all of which are naturally aspirated engines and had less power than the CA18DET and SR20DET engines used in its Japanese counterparts, producing about 140 hp and 155 hp respectively.

 Engine swaps for the SR20DET have become more commonplace due to a wide variety of aftermarket forced induction options for the engine.
 There are many tuning shops around the world that specialize exclusively in SR20DET engine swaps.